Challenges

 One issue raised by a number of participants is a tendency among Namibians to undervalue their own musicians.
 Part of the problem is a preference for South African music and musicians.
 This preference influences event organizers and venue owners, who often choose to bring in South African or other musicians to perform at local venues and festivals, rather than working with local musicians.
 When Namibian musicians don’t get access to these platforms, Namibian audiences receive less exposure to their own music, leading to a lack of belief in the skills of Namibian musicians and composers.

-Musicians protested that local music should be seen as a valuable resource (“what is happening on the ground is that the government does not value their own artists, their own creatives.”)
-They pointed out that the success of the Namibian music industry can help boost the Namibian economy (“if you are not able to see that Namibian music can contribute to the GDP, then you are doing the artists a disservice”).
-With better support and more platforms, local musicians can gain exposure and express themselves more freely (“when you do play local music, a lot of people do identify with the music,” “The public would want to support these [local] events, but where are these events happening?).
-However, the government’s failure to invest in local music sends the message that neither their economic nor cultural value is important (“telling them that even with their art, they are barely contributing, so it doesn’t matter.
-Their opinion and music, nothing matters”).
+Musicians protested that local music should be seen as a valuable resource.
+They pointed out that the success of the Namibian music industry can help boost the Namibian economy.
+With better support and more platforms, local musicians can gain exposure and express themselves more freely.
+However, the government’s failure to invest in local music sends the message that neither their economic nor cultural value is important.

 Artists’ Lack of Training in Business and Production

-Namibian musicians face the reality that success in the modern music industry requires either managing social media, booking performances, administrative tasks, and other responsibilities on their own, or working with producers and publicists (“We now need a team of people to help grow us bigger than what we are at the moment.”).
-NASCAM’s inability to effectively administer musicians’ IP rights can force them to manage royalties on their own (“every musician is, by virtue of themselves, their own legal person.”).
-Many musicians do not understand how to promote themselves (“Music Meets Entrepreneurship was a crucial initiative[…]it’s that they don’t know how to put it out there”) or negotiate deals with producers (“Artists are not educated[…]and that’s how they get trapped.”).
-However, many musicians are reluctant to work with industry professionals out of a fear that they will be taken advantage of (“Publishing companies[…]and the lack of publicists”).
+Namibian musicians face the reality that success in the modern music industry requires either managing social media, booking performances, administrative tasks, and other responsibilities on their own, or working with producers and publicists.
+NASCAM’s inability to effectively administer musicians’ IP rights can force them to manage royalties on their own.
+Many musicians do not understand how to promote themselves or negotiate deals with producers.
+However, many musicians are reluctant to work with industry professionals out of a fear that they will be taken advantage of.

 Scroll to Top